axibase/atsd/rule-engine/functions-rules.md

 ---

-The following match conditions are applied:
+Applies the following match conditions

 * Entity:
   * If the entity argument `e` is not specified, the **current** entity in the window is used for matching.